electronjoe/intervals-general/README.md

 1. Support for an Invalid Interval Enum variant

 The question is whether it's better to provide a library which avoids errors so long as a valid interval can be constructed, or whether the interval construction should be providing defense for the programmer when their bounds are not ordered as required.
 Reviewing the other Interval libraries in the wild, some provide no validation whatsoever (e.g. [Haskell IntervalMap package](http://hackage.haskell.org/package/IntervalMap), [Boost Interval Container Library - ICL](https://www.boost.org/doc/libs/1_60_0/libs/icl/doc/html/boost_icl/examples/interval.html)).
 Others apply the Bound Reversal when mis-ordered (e.g. [Haskell intervals package](http://hackage.haskell.org/package/intervals)).
 Some Assert if Bound ordering is incorrect (e.g. [Rust Honest Intervals](https://crates.io/crates/honestintervals)).

+## Unresolved Questions

+### Unresolved Rounding Mode a Concern

+Depending upon the arithmetic being applied to intervals, rounding error could result in a set of intervals mutating beyond expectation.
+I have convinced myself that the rounding issues are no more severe than you would experience from general floating point use representations (that is, no Interval specific thorns appear to be raised) - specifically even under scaling (e.g. *2.5 [1, 2) = [2.5, 5.0)) a collection of intervals which were continuous in the Real Domain prior to scaling - remain continuous in the Real Domain after scaling.
+Therefore rounding errors cannot cause Continuous collections of Intervals to becoe discontinuous for some Domain (ditto for offset modifications to Intervals, e.g. +2.5 [1, 2) = [3.5, 4.5)).
+If however the width of an Interval is a property that is intended to be relied upon (e.g. [Interval Arithmetic](http://mathworld.wolfram.com/IntervalArithmetic.html)) - then rounding mode is an important consideration as it can ruin expected properties of the Interval under mutation.
+As presently defined, this Interval library may not support Interval Arithmetic use for this reason.

+### Unresolved Static Interval Type Support

+In the Boost Interval Container Library mentioned above, two variants of Interval are offered (static compile-time enforced of a single type, or dynamic runtime type supporting mixed Interval types).
+The primary downside to static compile-time single types is that some operations are unsupported (e.g. complement) - and many real-world Interval representations require mixed Interval types (e.g. a collection of Intervals representing from -inf to +inf representing the domain of a step function).

+### Unresolved Overflow Behavior

+No attempt to detect overflow or underflow is applied - can this be done (transforming overflow / underflow to an Unbounded Interval?).

 ## Resources